dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 An action can never be considered ethical if the actor avoids awareness of the consequences or if they just aren't capable of understanding how their actions effect their world.
-Truly, total knowledge of consequences is impossible, however -- ideal philosophy aside -- people who seek to avoid knowledge or understanding of their actions can never be considered to have acted ethically.
+Truly, total knowledge of consequences is impossible.
+Idealistic philosophy aside -- people who seek to avoid knowledge or understanding of their actions can never be considered to have acted ethically.
 With this in mind, in order to pursue ethical action, you can only work with strong connections whom you trust.
 Otherwise, you're simply a pawn.
 A pawn